Entropic-Visio/SWE-Pioneers/README.md

 # SWE-Pioneers
 SWE-Pioneers | Software Engineering Coursework

+Pioneers a website designed to scope the world with numbers.
+The aim of the pioneers website is to represent data of the world, such as continents, countries, cities, districts etc.

 The followng are the members for the SWE-Pioneers along with the Identification numbers:
 * Rezwan (RAH22529097)